DragonSenses/Curiosity/JavaScript2/Web Components/5-slots-composition/slots-composition.md

 Please note: there's no `slotchange` event after 2 seconds, when the content of `slot="title"` is modified.
 That's because there's no slot change.
 We modify the content inside the slotted element, that's another thing.

 If we'd like to track internal modifications of light DOM from JavaScript, that's also possible using a more generic mechanism: [MutationObserver](info:mutation-observer).

+## Slot API

+Finally, let's mention the slot-related JavaScript methods.

+As we've seen before, JavaScript looks at the "real" DOM, without flattening.
+But, if the shadow tree has `{mode: 'open'}`, then we can figure out which elements assigned to a slot and, vice-versa, the slot by the element inside it:

+- `node.assignedSlot` -- returns the `<slot>` element that the `node` is assigned to.
+- `slot.assignedNodes({flatten: true/false})` -- DOM nodes, assigned to the slot.
+The `flatten` option is `false` by default.
+If explicitly set to `true`, then it looks more deeply into the flattened DOM, returning nested slots in case of nested components and the fallback content if no node assigned.
+- `slot.assignedElements({flatten: true/false})` -- DOM elements, assigned to the slot (same as above, but only element nodes).

+These methods are useful when we need not just show the slotted content, but also track it in JavaScript.